 Conclusion For The “Best Shiba Rescues in California”

 The rescues listed above will give you a great start to finding a Shiba rescue today.
-Make sure to put your name down for breed wish lists, as this is a great way to shorten your search time and provides the shelter with precisely what you are looking for.
+Make sure to put your name down on breed wish lists; this is a great way to shorten your search time and indicates to the shelter precisely what you are looking for.

 Knowing about the breed’s characteristics will also help you visit shelters to see Shiba Inu.
 If you have an idea of what a standard breed is like, as detailed on the American Kennel Club website, you will have a good reference point when adopting yours.
 Here’s hoping you find your Shiba Inu to take home today.